 After the transpiler has received the expressions to be transpiled, it first sends them to the frontend for processing.
-Once they have been processed, the expressions are sent to the transpiler backend which is explained in more detail Section 4.4.2.
+Once an expression has been processed, it is sent to the transpiler backend which is explained in more detail Section 4.4.2.
 The backend is responsible for generating the kernels.
-The output of the backend are the kernels written as PTX code for all expressions.
+When finished, each expression is transpiled into its own kernels written in PTX code.